JNPauli/Banter/content/general_information/Data_and_Projectmanagment.md

 The [open-lab-notebook](https://github.com/JNPauli/Mental-image-decoding/open_lab_notebook.html) exists.
 This folder holds the **Documentation.md** file.
 The whole process of the project is documented there.
 Every obstacle, failure and win is described and sorted by date.
 Ideally, the thought process within the project is reasonable and transparent for everyone interested (or just put me under the fMRI, whatever suits you best).

 ## Computational environment
 In order to fulfill the FAIR principle, a computational environment exists.
 This environment consists of all python modules that are used in this project, but ONLY in this project.
 This way a possible conflict between different versions of modules etc is prevented.
 You can find the modules within the **requirements_code.txt** file in the [content/code folder](https://github.com/JNPauli/Mental-image-decoding/content/code) of the github repository.

-To install the modules, proceed this way: Download the requirements_code.txt file from the github repository.
+To install the modules download the requirements_code.txt file from the github repository.

 `Alternative way`:
-Create a new folder and clone the repository
-(1. cd your_directory,
+Create a new folder (mkdir your_directory) and clone the repository (1. cd your_directory,

 2. git clone https://github.com/JNPauli/Mental-image-decoding your_directory)

-After downloading the requirements_code.txt file, cd into the directory, in which the .txt file is stored.
+After downloading the requirements_code.txt file eitherway, cd into the directory, in which the .txt file is stored.

 Then, create a new conda environment by running conda create --name yourenv (replace yourenv with your environment name).
 Activate the environment by running conda activate yourenv.
 Now simply run pip install -r requirements.txt to get all the modules in your active computing environment.
 Et voila, thats it!
 Now you have all the data and modules neccessary to replicate the code.

 **CAVE**:
 Super important: Please do not forget to RENAME the preprocessed data after downloading it from brainlife.
 See the respective notebooks for the naming convention.
 Also you obviously must change the paths that were set in the notebooks.

+## Documentation
 The next part of the book is the documentation.
 If you want to skip that, simply navigate to the Dataset Exploration section (see the content files to your left).